 Why Use WordPress to Build Websites?

-What is WordPress?
-And why is this content management system one of the most popular website-building platforms on the internet?
+Why use WordPress?
+Why is this content management system one of the most popular website-building platforms on the internet?
 To understand why WordPress is such a useful and popular platform, we first have to understand what it is.
 So here goes!

 What Is WordPress?